Skip to main content

 Sports play a critical role at Boston College: the Eagles compete in 31 men’s and women’s NCAA Division I sports.
 Despite underperforming in recent years, football remains popular on campus and memorable for one of the greatest plays in college football history—Doug Flutie’s “Miracle in Miami.”
 Consequently, Alumni Stadium—home of the Eagles—fills up quickly with past and present students on Saturday afternoons in the fall.

 BC’s football team might reign supreme in terms of popularity, but what Boston College is known for athletically is its men’s hockey team, which is one of just a handful of programs to have won five NCAA championships—taking the honor in 1949, 2001, 2008, 2010, and 2012.
-In addition to varsity sports, BC has 44 intramural programs and offers courses in everything from yoga to spin.
+In addition to varsity sports, BC has 44 intramural programs and offers programs in everything from yoga to spin.

 The Boston College tradition of nurturing the entire student is demonstrated in its extracurricular activities—the college is as committed to the arts as it is to athletics.
 The Boston College Arts Council encourages advocacy, enhancement, and visibility for the arts on campus and hosts the annual Boston College Arts Festival.